jgraph/drawio-desktop/README.md

 draw.io Desktop is designed to be completely isolated from the Internet.
 All JavaScript files are self-contained, the Content Security Policy forbids running remotely loaded JavaScript.

-No diagram data is ever sent externally, none do we send any analtics about app usage externally.
+No diagram data is ever sent externally, nor do we send any analtics about app usage externally.
 This means certain functionality that we do not have a JavaScript implementation of do not work in the Desktop build, namely .vsd and Gliffy import.

 Build Status
 ------------